michaelgreenacre/CODAinPractice/00_README.md

 copepods.csv: data set for R script abvoe (same data set as for Graeve & Greenacre (2020)

-microbiome.csv: microbiome data set for R script above.
+Baxter_OTU_table.txt: microbiome data set for R script above.
+From Baxter et al. (2016)

+Baxter_metadata.txt: metadata that goes with the OTU table.
 From Baxter et al. (2016)